Stochastic dynamics at the back of a gene drive eradication wave

 (see Appendix~\ref{app:lambda_cont} for details).

-We therefore assume that all the waves that we consider are pulled.
 As shown in \cite{klay2023}, when gene conversion occurs in the germline, the drive wave is always pulled for $h < 0.5$.
 In this study, we consider $h=0.4$ for the numerical illustrations.
 We obtain formulas for the exponential rates of profiles $\n{D}$ and $\n{W}$ at the front and at the back of the wave, namely:

 (see Appendix~\ref{app:lambda_cont} for details).